What is Medicaid?

 Age: No age requirement; if you are under 65, you may qualify if you are receiving SSI (Supplemental Security Income) or if you are disabled.

 Income: There are detailed formulas that specify how much income you can receive in a month and still qualify for Medicaid.
 These limits depend on the number of people who live with you, and are re-calculated each year.
-To qualify in 2014, the income level for an individual is $809 per month ($8,818 per year); for a couple it is $1,192 per month ($11,008 per year).
+To qualify in 2019, the income level for individuals who are blind, disabled, or age 65+ is $859 per month ($10,300 per year); for a couple it is $1,267 per month ($15,200 per year).

 Exceptions: In general, if you have surplus income above these limits, you must “spend down” the surplus in order to keep your Medicaid active.
 However, the Medicaid Excess Income program provides for exceptions to these income limits for pregnant women, children, the disabled, and others with high medical bills.
 Individuals with income above these limits may qualify for Community Medicaid (which includes home health care) if they have medical bills equal to their “surplus income.”
 Disabled individuals may deposit their surplus income into a Supplemental Needs Trust, and have the Trust pay for necessities and extras.